In this article, we’ll look at how your morning cup comes together from bean to steaming hot vessel thanks to its amazing procedure!

 de-pulping, fermentation, drying, and milling.

 In order to reduce environmental impact as much as possible, some producers do a combination of the wet and dry processes which reduces transportation costs.

 Processing Coffee Using Dry Method

 It is very typical for people who have small farms and produce coffee this way.

 From time to time they should be turned and raked so fermentation is avoided.
 It usually takes a few weeks until the process is over, but that mostly depends on the weather.

-In this phase, the surface of cherries is dried out
+In this phase, the surface of cherries is dried out and has become black.

 This is making outer skin removal much easier.